We offer a whole bunch of ways for you to accept credit cards to secure bookings!

 - Stripe: Click “Connect with Stripe” or copy your live secret API key to accept payments.
 Stripe allows clients to pay with their credit card without straying from Acuity.
 It also allows you to capture a credit card number without charging it –– the perfect solution for charging in the event of a no-show.

 - Square: Click “Connect to Square” and enter your information.
 If you’re already connected to a Square account and need to switch, choose “Connect to a different Square account” and login to the appropriate account.
-Square readers will not work inside Acuity & all credit card info will have to be manually entered.
+The Square card reader is supported for U.S. businesses.
+You can read about how to set it up in this article.

 - PayPal: Enter the email address you use to login to your PayPal account.
 When using PayPal as your processor any additional payments would need to take place outside of Acuity and can only be processed by the client after they are redirected Paypal's site to pay.